Click here to download.

 Football, Track, Strength and Conditioning

-Emery Dudensing has been in education for 6 years, spending the past 2 years at Lubbock Christian School after moving from the DFW Metroplex.
+Emery Dudensing has been in education for 7 years, spending the past 3 years at Lubbock Christian School after moving from the DFW Metroplex.
 A graduate of Rule High School in Rule, Texas, Emery received a B.A. in Mathematics from Abilene Christian University and a M.S. in Sport Management from Texas A&M University.
-Emery is the proud husband of wife Emily of 6 years and sons Denton (3) and Truett (1).
+Emery is the proud husband of wife Emily of 7 years and sons Denton (4), Truett (2), and Emmett (1).
 Emery’s duties at LCS include football, track, and elementary PE.

 JH Athletic Coordinator, Football, Basketball, and Track